diogotcorreia/master-thesis/docs/content/ch01-introduction.typ

 = Introduction <intro>

-For the past few decades, researchers have been investigating how the execution flow of programs can be manipulated.
+Research over the past few decades has shown how malicious attackers can take advantage of benign code in applications to manipulate its execution flow and, in turn, compromise systems and data.
-This is especially prevalent in C/C++ compiled code, which can be vulnerable to memory corruption and therefore susceptible to techniques such as Shellcode execution and @rop @rop-payload-detection @rop-geometry.
+This manipulation has historically been prevalent in C/C++ compiled code, which can be vulnerable to memory corruption and therefore susceptible to techniques such as Shellcode execution and @rop @rop-payload-detection @rop-geometry.

-In contrast with compiled languages, the now widely used interpreted programming languages (such as JavaScript, Python, PHP, etc.) are generally immune against those techniques, since allocations are handled by the interpreter instead @meaning-memory-safety.
+In contrast with compiled languages, the now widely used interpreted programming languages (such as JavaScript, Python, PHP, etc.) are generally immune against those techniques, since allocations are instead handled by the interpreter @meaning-memory-safety.
-However, they open the door for different kinds of vulnerabilities not previously possible, such as code reuse attacks, which, in certain languages, can be easily overlooked by developers when iterating on a codebase.
+However, they open the door for different kinds of vulnerabilities not previously possible, such as code reuse attacks, which can be easily overlooked by developers when iterating on a codebase.

 *Code reuse* attacks take advantage of existing code in an application to